-Full application consists of a detailed business plan and full information on the company’s finances and structure.
+The full proposal consists of a detailed business plan and full information on the company’s finances and structure.
 Applicants will also need to propose a set of milestones to be used as a basis for the EIC to manage the funding for their innovation.
-Applicants are requested to define at this stage the type of funding (Grant and investment, grant only, grant first, investment only) they are applying for and provide a detailed budget.
+Applicants are requested to define at this stage the type of funding (blended, grant and investment or investment only, grant only, grant first, ) they are applying for and provide a detailed budget.

-The EIC Accelerator may include other financial instruments in future years.
+The EIC Accelerator may also include other financial instruments in future years.

 Various typologies of risks are covered during the evaluation, including technology, regulatory and implementation/market risks.
 The experts will assess the considerations given to the management and mitigation of these risks.